HarrisonBraml3y/PackConverter/README.md

-Makes 1.8 textures packs compatible with 1.20
+Makes 1.8 textures packs compatible with 1.20<br>
 Ensure the folder is unzipped.
-Make a copy if you want to keep the original version.
+Make a copy if you want to keep the original version. <br>
 Some of the particles may be slightly scuffed, you will also need to name these manually once they've been converted.
-Follow the naming convention below. big_smoke_0, big_smoke_1, big_smoke_2...<br>
+Follow the naming convention below.<br>
+big_smoke_0, big_smoke_1, big_smoke_2...<br>
 splash_0, splash_1, splash_2...<br>
 bubble, hook<br>